stanley-gu/standardsCh/chapter.md

-allows each individual collaborator to work and commit changes to their local copy, creating new changesets which may then be shared between themselves, or pushed to a centralized repository when their work is ready to be reviewed or released.
+allows each individual collaborator to work and commit changes to their local copy, creating new changesets which may then be shared between themselves, or pushed to a centralized repository when their work is ready to be reviewed or released [@yu2011physiome].

-The access control and presentational layer of PMR2 is managed by Plone (Aspeli, 2007), a Content Management System.
-The access control features of Plone allow authorized users to manage permissions for other users, such as allowing a user to view a private workspace, push changesets, create exposures and update workflow states such as expiring exposures.

-PMR2 is accessible to the end user over a web interface.
-Exposure pages in a PMR2 based repository can be accessed simply by entering the URL of the repository into a web browser.
-PMR2 has been used to create the CellML Model Repository, which currently contains over 500 CellML models and can be viewed at http://models.cellml.org/.
-Modelers will need to use a Mercurial client to create local clones of existing workspaces.

-[@yu2011physiome]

 ### JWS Online

-JWS Online aims to provide a service to the Systems Biology community by 1) giving access to a database of curated models of biological systems, and 2) allowing the users to run these models in a web browser via an easy to use interface, and 3) helping in reviewing of manuscripts containing kinetic models.
-JWS Online is linked to a number or research initiatives: SysMO-DB, The Virtual Liver, and UniCellSys, and universities and research institutes: Stellenbosch University, Vrije Universiteit Amsterdam, Manchester University and the Centre for Plant Integrative Biology.
-In addition JWS Online is an important component of an ambitious research initiative: The Silicon Cell.

-JWS Online is a repository of kinetic models, describing biological systems, which can be interactively run and interrogated over the Internet.
-It is implemented using a clientserver strategy where the clients, in the form of web browser based Java applets, act as a graphical interface to the model servers, which perform the required numerical computations.
-Availability: The JWS Online website is publicly accessible at http://jjj.biochem.sun.ac.za/ with mirrors at http://www.jjj.bio. vu.nl/ and http://jjj.vbi.vt.edu/ Contact: jls@sun.ac.za OVERVIEW Kinetic models are powerful tools for describing and understanding the behaviour of complex cellular systems.
-Since the 1960s and especially in the last decade a large number of these models have been constructed and today form the basis for projects such as the Silicon Cell, SiC!
+JWS Online (<http://jjj.biochem.sun.ac.za/>) is a repository of kinetic models, describing biological systems, which can be interactively run and interrogated over the Internet.
+At the time of this writing, JWS Online contains 131 models, downloadable to SBML, while also providing a web browser interface to a simulation server [@olivier2004web].
-(http://www.siliconcell.net/).
-However, key problems are often encountered by biologists who would like to study these models.
-For example, no central model database exists for kinetic models, making it difcult to nd all the relevant information needed to build and study published models.
-Even when models are publicly available they often require a specic software environment to run in.
-This environment typically includes software that might be either operating system dependent, expensive to obtain or difficult to set up and maintain.
-New initiatives, such as the one by the System Biology Markup Language (SBML) working group (<http://www.sbml.org/>), are beginning to address the problem of model interchange by creating a standard language for describing biochemical reaction networks.
-Using SBML, modelers may easily exchange models between compatible applications such as Gepasi (Mendes, 1997) or Jarnac (Sauro, 2000).
-Currently, only a limited number of models are available in the SBML format.
-A need, therefore, exists for both a central repository of kinetic models as well as a freely accessible, platform-independent and user-friendly modelling interface that allows these models to be run using the Internet

-On visiting the JWS Online sites, which are freely available from a growing number of international locations, the database page contains all the currently available online models.
-These range in type from those built with realistic parametersso-called silicon cell models typically obtained from literature, e.g.
-Helfert et al. (2001)to core models useful for teaching purposes.
-The database page also contains links to any relevant bibliographic information and we have established a collaboration with the SBML working group to make SBML versions of the models in the database available for download.
-Once requested from the database, the model page is displayed, as shown in Figure 1.
-It consists of two main sections: the client applet Figure 1a and its metabolic reaction scheme Figure 1b.
-The applet acts as a graphical interface to the server and three types of analyses are available: a time simulation, steady-state analysis and metabolic-control analysis.
-The model parameters may easily be changed by setting their values in an input table situated on the left-hand side of the applet.
-The type of analysis to be performed may be selected using the tabbed panel on the applets right-hand side.
-Each analysis type has various suboptions that become available on its selection.
-The time simulation allows either selected metabolite concentrations or enzyme rates to be output as required.
-Metabolic control analysis (MCA) is used to study the control properties of the system at steady state (Kacser and Burns, 1973).
-The steady-state solution of the system may be calculated as well as various structural properties of the system (such as the K and L matrices) (Hofmeyr, 2001), elasticities and control coefcients.
-If the mouse cursor is moved over an enzyme on the reaction scheme, the selected steps rate equation is displayed in the lower window (Fig. 1c).
-All results are returned to the applet and displayed individually as shown in Figure 1d and e.

-[@olivier2004web]

 ### Payao

-Summary: Payao is a community-based, collaborative web service platform for gene-regulatory and biochemical pathway model curation.
+Payao (<http://www.payaologue.org>) is a community-based, collaborative web service platform for gene-regulatory and biochemical pathway model curation.
 The system combines Web 2.0 technologies and online model visualization functions to enable a collaborative community to annotate and curate biological models.
-Payao reads the models in Systems Biology Markup Language format, displays them with CellDesigner, a process diagram editor, which complies with the Systems Biology Graphical Notation, and provides an interface for model enrichment (adding tags and comments to the models) for the access-controlled community members.
+Payao reads the models in Systems Biology Markup Language format, displays them with CellDesigner, a process diagram editor, which complies with the Systems Biology Graphical Notation, and provides an interface for model enrichment (adding tags and comments to the models) for the access-controlled community members [@matsuoka2010payao].

-Availability and implementation: Freely available for model curation service at http://www.payaologue.org.
-Web site implemented in Seaser Framework 2.0 with S2Flex2, MySQL 5.0 and Tomcat 5.5, with all major browsers supported.

 Creating an extensive model of gene-regulatory and biochemical networks with the latest data is a painstaking task.
 Curation is essential to creating an accurate